 This is an issue which I feel really really strongly about.
 I’ve seen the indian academia scene from close quarters.
 My dad is a professor and our family lived in a university campus for close to two decades.
 All family friends were academicians and I often heard them talk about students in their departments.
 Of course, I remember being a student too, and that too in CS.
 Later on I’ve been involved in going to scores of universities and engineering colleges across this country (right from the IITs to the ones you’ve probably haven’t heard of) and have interacted with the students, professors, placement officers, and other staff too.
 I should start out by describing some trends in the computer industry right now, which I see as relevant to the discussion…

-##The Web being the new battleground The biggest computer companies right now, whether its Google, Yahoo, Microsoft, Amazon, etc are all competing on which plattform?
+The biggest computer companies right now, whether its Google, Yahoo, Microsoft, Amazon, etc are all competing on which plattform?
 Its the web.
 Of course you have some desktop apps from them which compete as well like GTalk Vs Yahoo Messenger, etc…but the primary ground for competition amongst these companies is web services.

 Which means that the most lucrative companies which come to campuses to recruiting are doing battle online, and need many more people who have a good idea of the web and how to program effectively keeping that plattform in mind.

-##The mobile side The mobile web is big.
+The mobile web is big.
 Opera alone is being used by more than 100 million people every month on mobiles.
 The mobile web is growing at a staggering pace, and more and more companies are joining the bandwagon.
 Then comes tablets, netbooks, portable media players, gaming consoles and more.
 We are in the middle of a revolution where we are seeing more and more people accessing the world wide web on something other than a traditional desktop or laptop.

 As the Web grows, and as the kinds of applications that run on it increase in complexity, we’ll need more and more people proficient in making these applications.
 All these complex applications will rely on the client side more heavily than before.
 Already you can see how complex Google Maps, Facebook and Flickr are with regards to client side code.
 With more use of HTML5 and related technologies like Geolocation, Web Storage, CSS3 etc we’ll need more and more super coders who can do magic on the front end.